AstunTechnology/ssdidocs/docs/UserDoc_Chap1_Intro.rst

 Metadata Standards on SpatialData.gov.scot
 ------------------------------------------

-Metadata on the portal is compliant to the UK Gemini specification, which defines a core set of metadata elements for UK geospatial data, and is compatible with the INSPIRE requirements for metadata.
-The current version of the standard is UK Gemini 2.2, with version 2.3 expected to be implemented by the end of 2019.
+Metadata on the portal is compliant to the `UK GEMINI <https://www.agi.org.uk/agi-groups/standards-committee/uk-gemini>`__ specification, which defines a core set of metadata elements for UK geospatial data, and is compatible with the INSPIRE requirements for metadata.
+The current version of the standard is UK Gemini 2.3.
+Users should consult `Annex 2 <UserDoc_Chap9_Annex2.html#annex-2-upgrading-to-uk-gemini-2-3>`__ to upgrade their existing metadata to this version if they have not already done so.
-More information on the UK Gemini standard is available from `The Association for Geographic Information (AGI) <https://www.agi.org.uk/agi-groups/standards-committee/uk-gemini>`__.

 The `MEDIN Discovery Metadata Standard <http://www.oceannet.org/marine_data_standards/medin_disc_stnd.html>`__ is a profile of UK Gemini specific to marine data.
 It can be thought of as a superset of Gemini, including the same core elements, but extending where necessary to include additional information relevant to the marine environment (e.g. marine keyword